flare-foundation/governance-proposals/FIP/FIP_16.md

 Numerous initiatives have sought to mitigate MEV, or redirect its value back to users.
 Largely, these efforts have had small effects.
-Although there are some arguments to its benefits in decentralized systems, MEV remains an inherently suboptimal feature that, in an perfectly efficient system, would not exist.
+Although there are some arguments to its benefits in decentralized systems, MEV remains an inherently suboptimal feature that, in a perfectly efficient system, would not exist.

 In the current landscape, MEV revenues flow to a handful of entities with no mandate to support the underlying infrastructure.
 There is little evidence that this captured value is redirected towards initiatives that support the growth of the blockchain or the ecosystem.